Koç University Suna Kıraç Library: Manuscript collection

-Branch Libraries
+Branch libraries

-AKMED Library: provides service in Antalya Kaleiçi.
-The collection has been created in line with the wishes of the researchers, especially on the subject of geography, Ancient history and the archelogy of Antalya.
+AKMED Library: provides service in Kaleiçi, Antalya.
+The collection has been created in line with the wishes of the researchers, especially on the subject of geography, Ancient history and the archeology of Antalya.

-ANAMED Library: It provides service in the building called Merkez Han, located on Istiklal Street in the Beyoğlu district of Istanbul.
+ANAMED Library: It provides service in the building called Merkez Han, located on İstiklal Street in the Beyoğlu district of Istanbul.
 Library use is limited to individual researchers, ANAMED scholars, students and faculty members who want to research and preserve Turkey's cultural heritage.
 Students, alumni, academic and administrative staff of the institution, employees, who study at Koç University; Faculty members and families of employees also use it.

 Health Sciences Library: It is the branch of Koç University Libraries located in Topkapı, Koç University Health Sciences Campus.
 Its collection is geared towards nursing and health sciences.
 The services are mainly designed for the faculty and students of the Health Sciences Campus.

 VEKAM Library: VEKAM Library and Archive is located in Keçiören, Ankara and functions as the city memory of Ankara.
 It was established in 1994 and was attached to Koç University Suna Kıraç Library in 2014.
 Publications are containing historical and cultural studies about Ankara.